hujikolp1/rsa_keypair_generator/README.md

 In short: <br>
 M^E = C mod(N) and C^D = M mod(N) <br>
 Where M is the original message and C is the encrypted message, E is the public key and D is the private key.
 Encrypted message must be at least 2 less than the modulo N or else it will break the algorithm.
 Likewise your encrypted message or integer cannot be equal to the larger prime or the larger prime + 1; otherwise your encrypted message will be your original message. <br>
-Try this modulus calculator online to test your encryption pairs: <a> https://www.mtholyoke.edu/courses/quenell/s2003/ma139/js/powermod.html </a> or the nifty <a>https://www.emathcalculator.com/en/calculators/algebra/powerMod.php</a>
+Try this modulus calculator online to test your encryption pairs: <a> https://www.mtholyoke.edu/courses/quenell/s2003/ma139/js/powermod.html </a> or the nifty <a>https://www.emathcalculator.com/en/calculators/algebra/powerMod.php</a> <br>

+TypeScript was used in this application, as well as a compiler target for ES2020.
+This was needed to use the BigInt data type to perform these large computations.
+Regular integers were just not enough. <br>

+### Requirements
+* Node.js, NPM

 ### Installation
 This application uses Node Package Manager.
 In the project directory command line you can run: <br>